-There aren’t any signs for Marmorslottet along the road, but Google Maps took us to the parking lot where the hike begins.
+There aren’t any signs for Marmorslottet along the road, but Google Maps took me to the parking lot where the hike begins.
 To get to Marmorslottet from Mo i Rana you just have to take the E6 from Røssvoll and drive 30 kilometers towards Melfjordbotn.
 But then instead of turning off onto a bridge towards Melfjorden you drive straight ahead to a farm called Fisktjønna, where you can park your car.
 Then walk past the barn along the path for about 20 minutes and you’ll see a sign post for Marmorslottet.

-And then we got to Marmorslottet and I nearly dropped my camera right in the water I was so stunned.
+And then I got to Marmorslottet and I nearly dropped my camera right in the water I was so stunned.
 What is this place?
 It certainly doesn’t look like anything else I’ve seen in Norway.

 Over thousands of years the river Glomåga has carved out these amazing rock formations from the mountainside.

-And I’m guessing that the river is so intensely blue because it flows out of Svartisen, Norway’s second largest glacier, which you can hike to from Svartisen Lake, just 30 kilometers north of Mo i Rana.
+I’m guessing that the river is so intensely blue because it flows out of Svartisen, Norway’s second largest glacier, which you can hike to from Svartisen Lake, just 30 kilometers north of Mo i Rana.